gregborane/parse_any_chemical_file/readme.md

 A dict with :

 {\
 "Bonds"       : (if present take indices in file, then determined),\
 "Double"      : (if present take indices in file, then determined),\
 "Triple"      : (if present take indices in file, then determined),\
 "Properties"  : dict(properties found in the file if any),\
-"Atoms"      : list(atom1, ..., atomn),\
-"CoordX"     : list(atom1x, ..., atomnx),\
-"CoordY"     : list(atom1y, ..., atomny),\
-"CoordZ"     : list(atom1y, ..., atomny),\
+"Coordinates" : np.ndarray(atoms, coordX, coordY, coordZ),\
 "RDKITMol"    : RDKIT.mol\
 }